We’re giving away 1,500 more DJI Tello drones. Enter to win ›

 The first approach requires installing third-party components in the peers of the network.
 These third-party components contain intricate and complex business logic that is easier to maintain if externalized.
 Installations and updates to the artifacts that execute on these components are performed as network transactions.

 The second approach shows one way to use an oracle component to extend smart contracts and requires a durable link between the inputs to the smart contract and the response from the oracle.
 As some may notice, this is a different implementation than other technologies in use.
-In the next tutorial in this series, we will dive into the additional considerations for integrating an oracle into a business network and look at various alternatives.
+In the next article in this series, we will dive into the additional considerations for integrating an oracle into a business network and look at various alternatives.

 As with any solution, introducing additional components must be weighed against the non-functional impact it can have.
 For example, because the availability of a service is the product of the availability of all its components, adding more components to the transaction chain will directly affect the service up-time.
 Similar concerns apply to the overall transaction latency.
 With that in mind, the externalization of the smart contract must be carefully considered.